-- 10.3.2.1.
-If there are life-threatening deficiencies which present an immediate danger to the health and safety of the household, the owner/manager will be notified in writing and all other methods available to RHA that the deficiency must be corrected within 24 hours.
-The items that are considered life-threatening deficiencies can be found in Appendix 7 - 10.3.2.2.
-If the failed items were noted as life threatening emergency items charged to the landlord and the RHA reinspection shows that the repairs were not made the RHA will abate the HAP and terminate the HAP contract effective the last day of the month - 10.3.2.3.
-If the unit fails HQS, both the tenant and the owner/manager will be notified in writing of the deficiencies and what repairs must be made to meet HQS.
-Repairs shall be made within 30 days.
-The tenant will be responsible for the repair of all tenant caused failed items and the owner will be responsible for the repair of all owner caused failed items. - 10.3.3.
-RHA staff will schedule a re-inspection of the unit within no more than 30 days from the initial fail date to determine if the deficiencies have been corrected. - 10.3.4.
-In lieu of scheduling a reinspection, RHA may provide the participant and/or the owner/manager with a Self-Certification form to be completed for non-emergency items.
-This form must be returned to RHA to consider the deficiencies corrected. - 10.3.5.
-If the owner/manager does not take the required corrective action within the specified time period, RHA will abate the Housing Assistance Payment beginning the day the unit fails the second inspection and continuing until the unit passes inspection. - 10.3.6.
-If more than two inspections are required, the RHA may charge a \$75 inspection fee on each additional inspection as approved in the FY2016 MTW Annual Plan if the remaining items are the responsibility of the owner/manager.
-To verify the completion of the deficiencies, this inspection will be scheduled only when RHA has been notified by the owner/manager or tenant that the required work has been completed and the \$75 per inspection fee has been paid.
-The tenant will not be held responsible for these fees. - 10.3.7.
-RHA will re-inspect the unit within five days of the owner/manager's contact with RHA to report the correction of the deficiencies.
+- 12.3.3.2.
+The items that are considered life-threatening deficiencies can be found in Appendix 6. - 12.3.3.3.
+The inspector will indicate for each failed item if it is the responsibility of the tenant or the owner/manager to complete the repairs.
+This is not an indication of which party caused the item to fail, and does not prevent an owner/manager from charging the tenant for the repairs (if that is something permitted in their lease agreement). - 12.3.4.
+RHA staff will schedule a re-inspection of the unit within no more than 30 days from the initial fail date to determine if the deficiencies have been corrected. - 12.3.4.1.
+In lieu of scheduling a reinspection, RHA may provide the participant and/or the owner/manager with a Self-Certification form to be completed for non-life-threatening items.
+This form must be returned to RHA to consider the deficiencies corrected. - 12.3.5.
+If the owner/manager does not take the required corrective action within the specified time period, RHA will abate the Housing Assistance Payment beginning 30 days after the first failed inspection and continuing until the unit passes inspection or the contract is canceled. - 12.3.5.1.
+For 24-hour life-threatening items, if the owner/manager does not take the required corrective action within the specified time period, RHA will abate the Housing Assistance Payment beginning the day of the first failed inspection and continuing until the unit passes inspection or the contract is canceled. - 12.3.6.
+RHA will re-inspect the unit within five days of the owner/manager's contact with RHA to report the correction of the deficiencies, or if the landlord fails to contact the RHA, no later than 30 days from the date of the second failed inspection.
 The abatement will end the day of the owner/manager's call if the unit then meets HQS.
 No retroactive payments will be made for the period the unit was in abatement.
-RHA will not make payments for the period the unit was not in compliance.
-The tenant will not be held responsible for the amount of the abatement. - 10.3.8.
+The tenant will not be held responsible for the amount of the abatement. - 12.3.7.
+If more than two inspections are required, the RHA may charge a \$75 inspection fee on each additional inspection as approved in the FY2016 MTW Annual Plan if the remaining items are the responsibility of the owner/manager.
+The tenant will not be held responsible for these fees. - 12.3.8.
 If the owner/manager still fails to take the required corrective action within 30 days after the beginning of abatement of the Housing Assistance Payment, RHA may terminate the contract in accordance with the Housing Assistance Payment Contract.
-While the termination notice is running, the abatement will remain in effect. - 10.3.9.
-If the HAP Contract is terminated as the result of the owner/manager failing to correct Housing Quality Standards deficiencies, the household will be notified in writing that they must move and will be issued a Voucher. - 10.3.10.If the tenant fails to correct the tenant caused deficiencies within 30 days from the initial inspection, RHA will initiate termination of housing assistance for HQS breach. - 10.3.11.
-The inspector will determine if an HQS breach as identified in 24 CFR 982.404(b) is the responsibility of the household or the owner.
-Owners and households may be given extensions to cure HQS breaches.
-The housing inspector may give an extension of up to 30 days.
+While the termination notice is running, the abatement will remain in effect. - 12.3.9.
+If the HAP Contract is terminated as the result of the owner/manager failing to correct Housing Quality Standards deficiencies, the household will be notified in writing that they must move and will be issued a Voucher. - 12.3.10.
+If the tenant fails to correct the tenant responsible deficiencies within 30 days from the initial inspection, RHA will initiate termination of housing assistance for HQS breach. - 12.3.11.Owners and households may be given extensions to cure HQS breaches.
+The inspector may give an extension of up to 30 days.
 Any extension of more than 30 days must be approved by the Director of Rental Assistance or designated staff.

-10.4.SPECIAL INSPECTIONS
+12.4.SPECIAL INSPECTIONS